grycap/im/doc/source/web.rst

 .. confval:: recipes_db

    Location of the IM service recipes D.B.
-To use that feature the IM recipes file must accesible to the web server The default value is `""`.
+To use that feature the IM recipes file must accessible to the web server The default value is `""`.

 .. confval:: openid_issuer